Get a-head - e-mail me. Perfessor Bill Edwards

 Oom Pah Oom Pah and Oom Pah Pah Oom.

-It is generally agreed that Ragtime is a form of syncopated music.
-While Ragtime does not have an exclusive franchise on syncopation (which is loosely defined as a note within a phrase with an emphasis that is not on a primary beat of a measure), it did become one of the foundations for jazz, much of which is now syncopated, improvised and/or free form.
+(which is loosely defined as a note within a phrase with an emphasis that is not on a primary beat of a measure), it did become one of the foundations for jazz, much of which is now syncopated, improvised and/or free form.
 In Ragtime piano music, measures are incremented into four ticks.
 In 2/4 time each tick represents an eighth note, while in 4/4 time a tick is equal to a quarter note.
 The lower bass notes typically fall on the first and third ticks of each measure, alternating with chords on the second and fourth ticks.
 This Oom Pah Oom Pah pattern constitutes what is known as duple meter.
-Some rags alter left hand patterns and use the lower bass on the first and fourth ticks and the chords on the second and third (Oom Pah Pah Oom), such as the opening measures of the Maple Leaf Rag (right).
+The Oom Pah is directly translated from the German vernacular for the sound of a tuba with a chord instrument, which in the case of Ragtime is most often regarded as the banjo.
+Some rags alter left hand patterns and use the lower tuba bass on the first and fourth ticks and the banjo chords on the second and third (Oom Pah Pah Oom), such as the opening measures of the Maple Leaf Rag (right).
 Overall, in the strictest definition of duple meter the left hand patterns are not syncopated.
 In looser uses there are exceptions to this, but in general the overall emphasis is on the march time pattern foundation.

 The opening phrase of Scott Joplin's The Entertainer